 - Avoid standing or sitting for a long time.
 Take breaks to move around.

 - Don't sit with your legs crossed.
 This can reduce circulation in your legs.

 - Sit with your legs and feet raised.

 - Exercise regularly for good circulation, with your doctor's OK.

 - Wear maternity support hose.
 These gently compress your lower leg veins to help move blood back to your heart.

 - Avoid tight socks or knee-highs that squeeze a spot on your leg.
 This can slow circulation.

-- Sleep on your left side to ease pressure on the vein that carries blood from your feet to your heart.
+- Sleep or rest on your left side to ease pressure on the vein that carries blood from your feet to your heart.
 It's on your right side.